Decoding Sciatica - Your Path to Pain Relief!

 • Injuries:If your injury affects your spine or buttocks, you will likely develop Sciatica.

-What Are the 4 Stages of Sciatica?
+What Are the 4 Types of Sciatica?

 Sciatica is a condition that goes through various stages.
 Mostly, the condition lasts for up to 6 weeks, but it can quickly shift from bad to worse to the point you need surgery.
-Below are the different stages of Sciatica:
+Below are the different types of Sciatica:

-• Acute Sciatica: It lasts 4 to 8 weeks, whereby you experience pain due to pressure imposed on the sciatic nerve.
+It lasts 4 to 8 weeks, whereby you experience pain due to pressure imposed on the sciatic nerve.
 You can relieve the pain through self-management.
-So, no need to seek any form of treatment from the hospital.

-• Chronic Sciatica: If the sciatic nerve pain persists for the past eight weeks despite embracing the self-management remedy, then you have chronic Sciatica.
+If the sciatic nerve pain persists for the past eight weeks despite embracing the self-management remedy, then you have chronic Sciatica.
 You might need medical treatment or undergo surgery.

-• Alternating Sciatica: This type of Sciatica results from degenerative issues in the sacroiliac joint.
+This type of Sciatica results from degenerative issues in the sacroiliac joint.
 You will experience alternating sciatic nerve pain in both legs.

-• Bilateral Sciatica: This rare type of Sciatica may result from cauda equina syndrome and degenerative changes in the spine or disc at various spinal levels.
+This rare type of Sciatica may result from cauda equina syndrome and degenerative changes in the spine or disc at various spinal levels.
 The pain is felt in both legs at once.

 What is the Best Way to Relieve Sciatica?